PySimpleGUI/PySimpleGUI/docs/cookbook.md

 --------------------
 ## Multiple Columns
-Starting in version 2.9 you can use the Column Element.

 A Column is required when you have a tall element to the left of smaller elements.

-This example uses a Column.
-There is a Listbox on the left that is 3 rows high.
+In this example, there is a Listbox on the left that is 3 rows high.
 To the right of it are 3 single rows of text and input.
 These 3 rows are in a Column Element.

 To make it easier to see the Column in the window, the Column background has been shaded blue.
 The code is wordier than normal due to the blue shading.
 Each element in the column needs to have the color set to match blue background.